 Childhood Experiences

-Many limiting beliefs begin forming during childhood, when the brain is highly impressionable and still developing its sense of identity.
-The messages children hear from parents, teachers, peers, and authority figures can strongly influence how they perceive themselves and their abilities.
+Many limiting beliefs begin forming during childhood, when your brain is highly impressionable and still developing its sense of identity.
+The messages you hear from parents, teachers, peers, and other authority figures can strongly influence how you see yourself and what you believe you are capable of achieving.

-Repeated criticism, negative comparisons, or unrealistic expectations may lead a child to internalize beliefs such as “I’m not good enough,” “I’m not smart,” or “I always mess things up.”
-Because children often lack the perspective to question these messages, they may accept them as truths about who they are.
-Over time, these early impressions can become deeply ingrained belief systems that persist into adulthood, quietly shaping confidence, behavior, and decision-making unless they are consciously examined and reframed.
+If you repeatedly hear criticism, negative comparisons, or unrealistic expectations, you may begin to internalize beliefs such as “I’m not good enough,” “I’m not smart,” or “I always mess things up.”
+As a child, you typically do not have the perspective to question these messages, so they can easily be accepted as truths about who you are.
+Over time, these early impressions may become deeply ingrained belief systems that follow you into adulthood, quietly shaping your confidence, behavior, and decisions—unless you consciously examine and reframe them.

 Social Conditioning